david-torres/tournament-organizer/README.md

 ## Running the Simulation Script

-You can run the `simulate-tournament.js` script to simulate the entire flow of adding members, creating a tournament, participants joining, generating matches, and randomly assigning winners until the tournament is complete:
+You can run the `simulate-tournament.js` script to simulate the entire flow of adding members, creating a tournament, participants joining, generating matches, and randomly assigning winners until the tournament is complete.
+Helpers have been added to package.json and can be run using npm:

-    node simulate-tournament.js
+Single Elimination:

+    npm run sim-single-elim

+Round Robin:

+    npm run sim-round-robin

+Swiss:

+    npm run sim-swiss

+League:

+    npm run sim-league

 ## AI Disclosure